LeaVerou/lea.verou.me/blog/2025/north-star-ui/index.md

 ### Case studies where constraints were lifted { #case-studies }

-I have seen ephemeral constraints get lifted so many times that I have learned to interpret _"cannot be done"_ as _"hard; right now"_.
+In my 20 years of product design, I have seen ephemeral constraints melt away so many times I have learned to interpret _"unimplementable"_ as _"kinda hard; right now"_.
 Some examples from my own experience below.

 #### Change in Engineering Momentum: Sentiment Chips { #sentiment-chips }